I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Both!"
 Wes grinned as if it was obvious.

 "Stop being annoying," Shego ordered her brother.
+She swatted at him, but did not come close to hitting him.
+He grinned.

-"Oh, so you want him to stop being alive too?
+"Oh, so you want him to stop being alive, too?
 I thought I was alone in that," Mego remarked with a teasing smile.

 Shego rolled her eyes.
 "That's Mego or Matteo.
 Not sure which one he's going by this week."

 Mego sneered.
 "Well, I'm just trying to keep up with you.
 After all, we don't know if you're Sheshona, Shona, Shego, or little Izzie."
+He just waved to everyone instead of going through the rounds.

 "You're pushing it, Matt," Shego growled and then she turned her attention away from him, knowing that would hurt him more than any insult.
 She motioned to her big brother for Yori.
 "That behemoth is my brother Hadrian or Hego."